Five Points

 I enjoyed coffee with Ryan that day and hope to spend time with him again soon.
 If you’re interested in learning more about Five Point Navigation email Ryan at operations@fivepointsnav.com.
 If you’d like to talk more about learning to navigate a path of recovery shoot me an email at rwcoaching2@gmail.com.
 Ryan and I both like to talk.

-Published by ronsthots
+Published by RWCOACHING

 I'm a Certified Professional Recovery Coach.
 Feel free to email me at rwcoaching2.com.